prashant-aggarwal/aws-engagement-kubernetes-capstone/5_perform_rolling_updates/README.md

 #### Update your application with a blue/green deployment
 - ## Create two deployments for web application:
-  - Continue from the previous step of scaling the application.
-Change the directory to backend using command **cd ./aws-engagement-kubernetes-capstone/4_deploy_web_application/frontend/**.
+  - Continue from the previous step of scaling the web application.
+Change the directory to frontend using command **cd ./aws-engagement-kubernetes-capstone/4_deploy_web_application/frontend/**.
   - The web application is currently running on version 1.0.
 Create a copy of web-deployment.yaml file using the command **cp web-deployment.yaml web-deployment-v2.yaml**.
   - Edit the new web-deployment-v2.yaml file and modify the following attributes:<br>
     "name: events-web" to "name: events-web-v2.0"<br>